blakeboll/multipanel/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve

 ---

-**Note on labels**
-Use the Github label 'bug-recent' if the bug was discovered on recently released code.
+Note on labels: Use the Github label 'bug-recent' if the bug was discovered on recently released code.
 Otherwise, use the label 'bug'.

 **How to reproduce the error**
 Detailed steps to reproduce the error: